2000rick/movie-search-engine/README.md

     ./test

 ### Search Query Input/Format
-There are currently about 20 categories that the user search from, some of them are: budget, genres, homepage, spoken languages, titile, etc. (Run the program to see more)
+There are currently about 20 categories that the user search from, some of them are: budget, genres, homepage, spoken languages, title, etc. (Run the program to see more)

 #### Logical operators:
 Unary operator: "NOT"